roeeyn/challenge-generator-backend/README.md

 # Missing Stuff
-- Automated general readme
-- Automated git config
+- Best effort for parseTesting
 - Automated uploading to GitHub
+- Add legal disclaimer for getting exercises from edabit
 - TEST PARSING